Estimated reading time: 7 minutes

 - Tell me about yourself / walk me through your resume.

-This should be a compelling, tight story (kept under two minutes) that adds dimension / brings life to the on-paper version of you.
+This should be a compelling, tight story that brings life to the on-paper version of you.
+Keep it under two minutes.

 - Why are you interested in business school?
 Why now?